Eken Babu (TV series): Movies

 On 19 November 2021, Shree" Venkatesh Films, announced the first film of the franchise, The Eken.
 The film released in theatres on 14 April 2022.
 The film was shot in the hill station of Darjeeling.
 It was based on the story "Manhattaner Madman".

 On 1 November 2022, SVF announced the second film, which will be shot in December 2022, in Rajasthan.
 Titled The Eken: Ruddhaswas Rajasthan and directed by Joydip Mukherjee, the movie stars Anirban Chakrabarti, Suhotra Mukhopadhyay, Somak Ghosh, Sandipta Sen and Rajatava Dutta in central roles.
 The film released in theatres worldwide on 14 April 2023.
 It was loosely based on the story "Sosommane Bidai".

-The third film titled The Eken: Benaras e Bibhishika was announced on January 2025.
+The third film titled The Eken: Benaras e Bibhishika was announced in January 2025.
 The film is directed by Joydip Mukherjee and produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films and Hoichoi Studios.
 It was released in the theatres on 16 May 2025.
 It is based on the novel "Ideal Jewellery".

+The Fourth Film The Eken: Keralay Kurukshetra is set to release during Durga Puja on October 16, 2026.